Introduction to quantum groups: 7b. Basic operations

 Now since both this diagram and the one the statement are intersection diagrams, the quantum groups form an intersection and easy generation diagram, as stated. \end{proof}

-Generally speaking, the above result is quite nice, among others because we are now exiting the world of pairings.
+The above result is quite nice, among others because we are now exiting the world of pairings.
 However, there are a few problems with it.
-First, we cannot really merge it with Theorem 7.15, as to obtain a nice cubic diagram, containing all the quantum groups considered so far.
+First, we cannot really merge it with Theorem 7.15, as to obtain as a final result a nice cubic diagram, containing all the quantum groups considered so far.
 Indeed, the half-classical versions of the bistochastic quantum groups collapse, and so cannot be inserted into the cube, as shown by:

 \begin{proposition} The half-classical versions of $B_N^+,C_N^+$ are given by:

 In other words, the half-classical versions collapse to the classical versions. \end{proposition}